grahampugh/grahampugh.github.io/_posts/2022-05-13-jss-to-jamf-recipes.md

 4. Create a category for the policy if it doesn't already exist.
 5. Create or update a Self Service policy named `Install Latest Firefox`, which includes the uploaded package, is scoped to the `Firefox-update-smart` smart group, and is assigned a category and an icon (the icon is uploaded).

-Some applications require additional items to work properly such as a script or and extension attribute, but here we will assume the application doesn't need these.
+Some applications require additional items to work properly such as a script and/or an extension attribute, but here we will assume the application doesn't need these.

 To achieve this, each recipe requires access to additional files: